marcoslar/marcoslar.com/about.md

 *parallel @{site||blog}@*.
 This means that for every page P of this site, there exists multiple versions of P and all of them co-exist under the same URL of P.
-Take this page as an example: refresh the page and you would
+Take this page as an example: refresh the page and you may
 @{probably||}@ get a different version of it; a version that conveys the same meaning (most of the time) but looks slightly different.
 You can find out more about this idea in the post